 - I ask my supervisor, the Corporate Health Consultant, or Employee & Family Assistance Program (EFAP) for help if I’m concerned that my use of Substances is a problem.

 - I clear my work areas of obstructions or hazards.

-- When I am prescribed medication, I confirm with my doctor or pharmacist that I can still work safely and effectively while taking it.
+- When I am prescribed medication, I check with my doctor or pharmacist if I can still work safely and effectively while taking it.